Childhood and Education Journey of Jennifer Lawrence in Timeline

 In 2020, Jennifer Lawrence endorsed Joe Biden in the presidential election.

-In 2021, Jennifer Lawrence showed her support for abortion rights by attending the Rally for Abortion Justice in Washington, D.C. while pregnant, holding a sign that read "Women can't be free if they don't control their bodies."
+In 2021, while pregnant, Jennifer Lawrence showed her support for abortion rights by attending the Rally for Abortion Justice in Washington, D.C. alongside Amy Schumer, holding a sign that read "Women can't be free if they don't control their bodies."

-In February 2022, Jennifer Lawrence gave birth to their son, Cy, named after American artist Cy Twombly.
+In February 2022, Jennifer Lawrence gave birth to her son, Cy, named after American artist Cy Twombly.